 - All of the improvements set forth in Exhibit "C" attached hereto with cost estimates, together with such other public improvements as may be related thereto (including, without limitation, all costs incurred in connection with obtaining governmental approvals, certificates, and permits and all costs of engineering, testing and inspection required in connection with the construction of the improvements), shall be referred to herein as the "Project Improvements."
 In order to be categorized as a Project Improvement and eligible for payment of the Public Improvement Contribution Amount (as defined below) related thereto, the Project Improvement must be completed within seven (7) years of the Effective Date of this Agreement.
 Improvements set forth in Exhibit "C" but not completed within the seven (7) year time frame shall not be considered a Project Improvement.
 The Developer shall design and construct (or cause to be designed and constructed) all Project Improvements in accordance with the applicable ordinances of the City, the County, and other regulatory agencies with jurisdiction.
 For the Project Improvements, the following particular conditions shall apply: - (b) The Developer shall design, permit and construct the public roads as reflected on the Conceptual Site Plan.
 The Developer may also construct public alleys in the Project, subject to approval by the requirements of the applicable ordinances or rules applicable to public alleys of the City of Houston (the "City"), the County, and other regulatory agencies with jurisdiction.
 All such public or private streets, roads, and alleys shall be owned and maintained by the Developer, the City, the County or other appropriate Party with jurisdiction. - (c) The Developer shall construct and install all reasonable and necessary traffic control devices (including signs) within the Project as required by the City, the County or other appropriate Party with jurisdiction.

 All such traffic control devices (including signs) shall be operated and maintained the Developer, the City, the County or other appropriate Party with jurisdiction.

-III.
+- III.
 Cost of Improvements to be Funded by the Developer.
 Unless otherwise agreed to by the Parties in writing, the Developer shall promptly pay (or cause to be paid) all costs of constructing the Project Improvements as development proceeds and as such costs become due, including, without limitation: (i) all costs of design, engineering, materials, labor, construction, permitting, testing and inspection, arising in connection with the construction of the Project Improvements (except for those items which are being contested in good faith by Developer); (ii) all payments arising under any contracts entered into for the construction of the Project Improvements (except for those items which are being contested in good faith by Developer); (iii) land costs for land dedicated as public rights of way at fair market value; (iv) all financing costs and fees associated the Project Improvements, including legal fees and debt service on and costs of issuance for bonds issued for Project Costs.
-The County shall not be liable to any contractor, engineer, attorney, materialman, laborer, or other party employed by or on behalf of the Developer, its affiliates or designees, as the case may be, in connection with the construction of the Project Improvements.
+The County shall not be liable to any contractor, engineer, attorney, materialman, laborer, or other party employed by or on behalf of the Developer, its affiliates or designees, as the case may be, in connection with the construction of the Project Improvements. - IV.
+Completed Improvements.
+Developer Contribution Agreements related to the construction of Bellaire Boulevard and Beechnut Street will not be required for parcels set forth in Exhibits "A" & "B", with the exception of Parcel R455027.
+Excepting those Project Improvements set forth in Exhibit "C" of this Agreement, construction of median openings, turn lanes, traffic signals, or other requirements associated with the specific developments will be at the owner's cost.

-ARTICLE II PUBLIC FINANCIAL CONTRIBUTION
+ARTICLE III PUBLIC FINANCIAL CONTRIBUTION